-In addition, in connection with the Low-Income Order promulgated by the NYPSC in December of 2016, the New York State Supreme Court, Appellate Division, Third Department ruled in September 2017 that ESCOs must proceed with returning existing low-income customers to utility service and stop enrolling new low-income customers.
-The ESCO's have effectively exhausted their legal remedies to appeal this matter and must now comply with the Low-Income Order.
+A Low-Income Order was promulgated by the New York State Public Service Commission ("NYPSC") in December of 2016 (the "Low-Income Order"), and the New York State Supreme Court, Appellate Division, Third Department ruled in September 2017 that energy service companies ("ESCOs") must proceed with returning existing low-income customers to utility service and stop enrolling new low-income customers.
+The ESCOs have effectively exhausted their legal remedies to appeal this matter and must now comply with the Low-Income Order.
 ESCOs may continue serving low income customers if those customers are enrolled in fixed arrangements with guaranteed savings or with value add inclusions (that were entered into prior to the effective date of the Low-Income Order) or if the ESCO receives a waiver from the NYPSC to provide low-income customers with guaranteed savings.
 The Company and its subsidiaries have been returning low-income customers to the applicable utilities as they have rolled off of their contracts.
-As of December 31, 2018, remaining low-income customers represent approximately 3% of our total RCEs in New York and 0.5% of our RCEs overall.
+As of December 31, 2019, remaining low-income customers represent approximately 1.3% of our total RCEs in New York and 0.2% of our RCEs overall.